ansible/ansible/docs/docsite/rst/collections_tech_preview.rst

 will be the version displayed everywhere in Galaxy; however, users will still be able to download older versions.

-Installing Collections
+Installing collections
 ======================

 The recommended way to install a collection is:

 .. code-block:: bash

    #> ansible-galaxy collection install mycollection -p /path

 assuming the collection is hosted in Galaxy.